javaee/jms-spec/pages/JMSListener2.md

    ...
  }
 <br/>
-In Java EE 8 a JMS MDB may continue to specify activation properties, even if the MDB does not implement <tt>javax.jms.MessageListener</tt>.
+In Java EE 8 a JMS MDB may continue to specify activation properties, even if the MDB does not implement `javax.jms.MessageListener`.
 However they will be superseded by a new set of JMS-specific annotations which allow each activation property to be configured by a JMS-specific annotation on the callback method itself.
 <br/><br/>
    @JMSListener(lookup="java:global/java:global/Trades",type=JMSListener.Type.TOPIC )
    @JMSConnectionFactory("java:global/MyCF")